Aaron Hicks: Minor leagues

 Playing for the Fort Myers Miracle in 2011, he hit .242 with five home runs.
 In 2012, he hit .286 with 13 home runs for the New Britain Rock Cats.
-After being sent down from the major leagues in August, for the 2013 season in AAA he batted .222 with the Rochester Red Wings.
+After being sent down from the major leagues in August, for the 2013 season in Triple–A he batted .222 with the Rochester Red Wings.

-Aaron was a top 100 prospect by Baseball America four times.
+Hicks was ranked as a top 100 prospect by Baseball America four times.

 Minnesota Twins (2013–2015)

 On March 24, 2013, it was announced that Hicks would be the starting center fielder for the Minnesota Twins.
 He chose his new number to honor Dave Winfield, who wore 32 for the Twins.
 He was sent down to AAA on August 1, and was not called back up in 2013.

 In 2013, Hicks batted .192 in 281 at bats, with a .259 on-base percentage.
 Jim Souhan of the Star Tribune wrote that he became: "the latest unpaid spokesman for the Public Service Announcement that reminds baseball fans not to believe anything they see in spring training."

 Despite his underwhelming 2013 performance, Hicks was named the starting center fielder for the 2014 season.
 Hicks' 2014 season did not show improvement at the plate.
 Through 47 games, Hicks hit .201 and was demoted to Double A on June 9.

 Hicks gave up switch hitting during the 2014 season due to a lack of confidence in his ability to bat left-handed.
 However, he went back to switch hitting less than a month later.

 For the 2015 season, Hicks hit .256 with 11 home runs and 33 RBIs in 97 games.